hakanolgun/notes-from-books/Software/react_dev.md

 ## Referencing Values with Refs

-nside your component, call the `useRef` Hook and pass the initial value that you want to reference as the only argument.
+Inside your component, call the `useRef` Hook and pass the initial value that you want to reference as the only argument.
 For example, here is a ref to the value `0`:

 ```js
 const ref = useRef(0);